rkantamneni/CS550-WinterTerm/MA1GithubQuiz/README.md

 How many programming languages do you know?
 What is your favorite dessert?

-### Revant's A+ Quiz
+### **Revant's A+ Quiz**

 ![alt](http://www.gabzreveur.com/themes/gabz/images/A+.png)

-* Do you have any pets?
-No
+- Do you have any pets?
+	-No
-* How many programming languages do you know?
-3
+- How many programming languages do you know?
+	-Python
+	-HTML
-* What is your favorite dessert?
-Chocolate Ice Cream
+- What is your favorite dessert?
+	-Chocolate Ice Cream